-- Mix the Dough.
-Place the flour and sour cream in your mixer’s bowl.
-Attach the dough hook to the mixer.
-Start to mix on medium-low speed until combined.
-Stop the mixer to scrape down the flour a couple times.
-Once combined, increase the speed to medium, and continue to mix for 2 to 3 minutes, or until a smooth ball forms.
+- Mix the flour and sour cream in your mixer’s bowl at medium-low speed.
+Once combined, increase the speed to medium and continue to mix for 2 minutes or until a smooth ball forms.

-- Shape the Naan.
-Transfer the dough to a floured surface and knead it a few times.
-Shape dough into a ball, and then cut the dough ball into 8 pieces.
-Grab a piece of dough; lightly flour it on all sides and roll it out into a circular shape.
-If it’s sticky, sprinkle dough with flour to keep it from sticking to the rolling pin.
-You can also sprinkle the rolling pin with flour.
+- Shape the naan by grabbing a piece of dough, lightly flour it on all sides, and roll it out into a circular shape.
+If it’s sticky, sprinkle the dough with flour to keep it from sticking to the rolling pin.

-- Cook the First Side.
-Once the naan are rolled out, brush the tops with olive oil.
+- Brush the tops of the rolled-out dough with olive oil.
 Set a 10-inch skillet over medium heat, and when the pan is hot, pick up a naan and place it in the hot pan, oil side down.
-Cook for 2 minutes, or until the top is bubbly and the bottom is lightly browned.
+Cook for 2 minutes or until the top is bubbly and the bottom is lightly browned.
 While cooking, brush the opposite side with olive oil.

-- Cook the Second Side.
-Flip the naan over, and continue to cook for 2 more minutes, or until the bottom is browned.
-Set aside on a plate, and keep covered with a kitchen towel while the remaining pieces are cooking.
+- Flip it over, and continue to cook for 2 more minutes, or until the bottom is browned.
+Remove and set aside on a plate, and keep covered with a kitchen towel while the remaining pieces are cooking.

 Tips for Success

-- Sour Cream Substitute: If you like, you can substitute plain yogurt for the sour cream.
+- Sour Cream Substitute: You can use plain yogurt instead of sour cream.
 It has a great flavor and sturdy thickness, perfect for making these delicious flatbreads.

 - Cast Iron Skillet: While you can make naan in just about any pan, a cast-iron skillet does a particularly good job!
 The heavy bottom and great heat conduction do a lot to crisp up the naan.
 Make sure your skillet is well-seasoned, and get it good and hot.